Traditional Employee Health Benefits Plans vs. Health Spending Accounts

 Step One: Find an Advisor

 Advisors help design the perfect plan for you, get pricing, and negotiate rates with insurance carriers.
 The good news: you don’t pay advisors directly.
-They earn a commission based on if you enroll in a benefits plan.
+They earn a commission if/when you purchase a benefits plan through them.
 Think of a realtor, it’s a similar process.

-Fun Fact: If you don’t have an advisor then our team here at Simply Benefits can connect you with an awesome one!
+Fun Fact: If you don’t have an advisor then our team can introduce you to an reputable and knowledgeable benefits specialist.

 Step Two: Design a Benefits Plan